Chairperson of Department (Interim): Jeremiah Dibua

 In the history offerings of the General Education Program, faculty members ensure that all students at the university have a core of historical knowledge which is necessary for them to understand contemporary political, social, economic and cultural institutions and movements.
 In addition, historical memory is a key to self-identity; therefore, faculty members teach students to understand their place in the stream of time and the shared humanity of all who will be touched by their future decisions.

 In the geography offerings of the General Education Program, faculty members ensure that students obtain the knowledge and skills to understand our ever-changing world where connections and relationships between people and places are increasing.
 In addition, geographical knowledge provides the links between culture, society, and environmental processes and the spatial patterns of these processes at local, regional, national and international scales.

 The Department of History and Geography is committed to teaching the skills required of the professional historian and geographer: research, writing, analysis of sources and arguments, map skills, spatial understanding and formal research presentation.
 The department also prepares students to pursue professions such as teaching, law, administration, and public history.
-At the graduate level, the department trains students to become professional historians, research scholars, public history professionals, and highly skilled teachers who are capable of contributing to the field of history.
+At the graduate level, the department trains students to become professional historians, research scholars, and highly skilled teachers who are capable of contributing to the field of history.

 The following goals are the key components that guide the Department of History and Geography to accomplish its mission: